PreyInstinct/Loot-Goblin-Filter/README.md

 # About

-This filter is in a functional alpha state.
+This filter is in a beta state.
 Some features may not be fully polished, and vestiges of obsolete features may linger.
-It works well enough for me to use, however, and I will be refining the filter as I encounter inadequacies.
+I will be refining the filter as I encounter inadequacies, and welcome bugs reports and feedback.
 Expect frequent updates during the early part of the season.

 ## Points